meowwtama/tp/docs/DeveloperGuide.md

    * Improve the usage message for commands that changes like `borrow`, `return`, `edit`.
      * Change the phrasing of "Edits the book list" to be clearer (E.g. "Remove book from library user's book list" in `return` command).
      * Remove the phrase "in the last person listing" as it is confusing.
-1. Change the definition of a duplicate Person.
-   * Currently only checks if the `NAME` field are exactly the same.
-   * Can be changed to check if `PHONE` or `EMAIL` are exactly the same as they are unique identifiers and not `NAME`.
-   * Allows for `NAME` to be case-insensitive (John Doe and john doe are the same person).
-   * Allows for library users with the same name to exist (John Doe with phone number 123 is different from John Doe with phone number 911).
-   * Can throw warnings if `NAME` differs by only by whitespaces (John Doe and John   Doe are similar and could be duplicates).
-1. Add labels under each library user in the Contact List panel in the UI.
+1. Add labels under each library user in the contact list panel in the UI.
    * Label each field to allow for easier readability, especially between email and address (e.g. e: example@email.com, a: Kent Ridge View).
 1. Improve code architecture.
    * Currently, there is a separate `LibraryStorage` class outside of `StorageManager` class that handles the data for the `Library`.
    * Can extract methods from `LibraryStorage` to inside `StorageManager` to be more consistent with the code architecture.
 1. Fix grammar errors in messages.
-   * Error message when library user cannot borrow due to insufficient `MeritScore` has an extra `'s` in the word `User's`.
+   * Error message when library user cannot borrow due to insufficient `Merit Score` has an extra `'s` in the word `User's`.
    * Many messages do not end with period.

 --------------------------------------------------------------------------------------------------------------------